Rodolfo Castro Player Props: Pirates vs. Dodgers

-Rodolfo Castro -- with an on-base percentage of .194 in his past 10 games, 127 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Los Angeles Dodgers, with Bobby Miller on the hill, on July 5 at 10:10 PM ET.
+The Pittsburgh Pirates, including Rodolfo Castro (.120 batting average in his past 10 games), battle starter Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Thursday at 10:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Dodgers.
+He had a hitless performance in his most recent game (0-for-1) against the Dodgers.

 Rodolfo Castro Game Info & Props vs. the Dodgers